MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 Set-PAMUser (Get-PAMUser -SourceDisplayName Jen) -SourcePhoneNumber 12135551212
 ```

-## Configure PAM roles for Azure MFA
+## Configure PAM roles for Azure AD Multi-Factor Authentication

-Once all of the candidate users for a PAM role have their telephone numbers stored in the MIM Service database, the role can be configured to require Azure MFA.
+Once all of the candidate users for a PAM role have their telephone numbers stored in the MIM Service database, the role can be configured to require Azure AD Multi-Factor Authentication.
 This is done using the `New-PAMRole` or `Set-PAMRole` commands.
 For example,

 ```PowerShell
 Set-PAMRole (Get-PAMRole -DisplayName "R") -MFAEnabled 1
 ```

-Azure MFA can be disabled for a role by specifying the parameter "-MFAEnabled 0" in the `Set-PAMRole` command.
+Azure AD Multi-Factor Authentication can be disabled for a role by specifying the parameter "-MFAEnabled 0" in the `Set-PAMRole` command.

 ## Troubleshooting